Skip to Content

 A power station is another item that is down to personal preference.

-Some people enjoy the idea of having a fully charged power station with sockets and plenty of charging options, but it’s not something you’re going to carry around in a backpack.
+Some people enjoy having a fully charged power station with sockets and plenty of charging options, but it's not something you'll carry around in a backpack.

 This is more for campers who will travel with several people and will have a car, van, or RV they can use to haul things around.

-If you’re going to be running other electronics and have entertainment planned that makes use of electricity, then a power station is a must-have for camping in 2021.
+If you're running other electronics and have entertainment planned that uses electricity, then a power station is a must-have for camping in 2021.

-However, if you’re trying to pack light or don’t plan to use any electronics, it’s fine to omit this item.
+However, it's OK to omit this item if you're trying to pack light or don't plan to use any electronics.

 Arches National Park, Utah (photo: Jack Sloop)